PXL-SNE-Security-Advanced/reverse_engineering_intro/compilation_object_linking.md

 - Not executable
 - Has unresolved references (e.g. to puts)
 - readelf -h hello.o → Type: REL (Relocatable file)
+- It contains machine code and data, but still with unresolved symbols and relocation entries.
+- It cannot be executed directly.
+Instead, it must be linked with other object files and libraries by the linker

 Run the following command to compile the program: